 Weathering Areas (outdoor facilities) shall be fenced and covered with netting or roofed to protect the birds from disturbance and attack by predators.
 The enclosed area shall be large enough to insure the birds cannot strike the fence when flying from the perch.
 Protection from excessive sun, wind, and inclement weather shall be provided for each bird.
 A bird is always tethered in a weathering yard and an appropriate perch shall be provided.

 Perches and Baths

 Perches are critically important.
 The perching surfaces must be easy to keep clean, quick-drying, and not too abrasive.
 The perch must be designed such that snagging of the leash is impossible.
 Also, a bird should never be left unattended when tethered to a perch from which it can hang upside down.
 It should always be able to reach the ground or other flat surface.

-The 3 main types of perches are block perches, normally used for falcons, bow perches, normally used for hawks, and shelf or wall perches which are useful in mews and other indoor situations.
+The three main types of perches are block perches, normally used for falcons, bow perches, normally used for hawks, and shelf or wall perches, which are used in mews and other indoor situations.
 Typically examples of these perches can be seen in the illustrations below.

-Under normal circumstances raptors are capable of going for extended periods of time without drinking.
-Although they do not need continuous access to water, they should be given the opportunity to bathe and drink on a regular basis.
+Although raptors do not need continuous access to water, they should be given the opportunity to bathe and drink on a regular basis.
 Bath pans should be wider than the length of the bird and 5cm to 12cm deep.
 During the winter, when extreme cold makes bathing impossible, water can be added to their food to ensure that the birds do not become dehydrated.

 Click on thumbnails to see a larger image.